 The Basingstoke Canal News (BCN) is the Society’s quarterly newsletter, freely available on-line and in printed form to members.
 Each issue contains news as well as other information and illustrated articles about the Canal and the Society.
 The current BCN editor is Roger Cansdale.
-Click here to view the latest edition on-line, and click here to view an index of back numbers.
+Click here to view the latest edition available on-line, and click here to view an index of back numbers.
 To receive your printed copy of the 24-page A5 colour magazine, please contact our Membership Secretary for details on how to join the Society.

 The first edition of what was then called the newsletter appeared in January 1967, shortly after the Society was formed.
 It had no pictures, and consisted of two single sheets of duplicated ‘foolscap’ size paper.
 The first editor was June Sparey.